-FarmTogether is also a one-stop-shop for all the paperwork as well.
+FarmTogether is also a one-stop shop for all the paperwork as well.
 Through their secure portal, you select an investment, review all the related documents, and sign.
-FarmTogether sets up each farm within its own LLC.
-Each investor owns a percent in that company.
-Their profits coincide with the percent ownership in the farm.
+Additionally, the platform sets up each farm within its LLC, and each investor owns a percentage of that company.
+Their profits coincide with the percentage ownership in the farm.

-Fees and Investment Minimums
+FarmTogether Fees and Investment Minimums

 FarmTogether offers two types of returns: income and appreciation.
 Because FarmTogether leases out the farmland through their LLC, as an investor, you get a portion of the rent paid.
-Dividends are paid either quarterly, semi-annually, or annually.
+Dividends are paid either quarterly, semi-annually or annually.

 Expected FarmTogether returns – net of fees – as stated on the website:

-- Absolute returns: 7% to 13%
+- Absolute returns: 6% to 13%

-- Average cash yields: 3% to 9%
+- Average cash yields: 2% to 9%

 - Easy to use platform.
-FarmTogether was developed for first time agricultural investors, and its platform is, complete with a new investor dashboard.
+FarmTogether was developed for first-time agricultural investors, and its platform is complete with a new investor dashboard.

 - Only accredited investors can participate in FarmTogether, so it’s not open to the average investor yet.

-- Investing in one farm, is less diversified and riskier than owning a portfolio of agricultural investments.
+- Investing in one farm is less diversified and riskier than owning a portfolio of agricultural investments.

-H3 What is Acretrader and How Does it Work?
+What is Acretrader and How Does it Work?

-Similar to FarmTogether, everything an accredited investor needs is on the portal – from potential farm offerings to due diligence materials and legal documentation.
+Like FarmTogether, everything an accredited investor needs is on the portal – from potential farm offerings to due diligence materials and legal documentation.
 And it takes only minutes to sign up.

-Fees and Investment Minimums
+Acretrader Fees and Investment Minimums

 Unlike FarmTogether, Acretrader acts as a real estate broker and makes a commission on each property as well.
 That can help to keep fees low, as the firm also makes money on its brokerage role.

 Acretrader returns seem lower, but always take return information with a grain of salt.
 Promised returns aren’t the same as realized returns.
-The company breaks out dividend returns and total return.
+The company breaks out dividend returns and total returns.
 Dividends are expected to be paid out annually.
 Capital gains aren’t received until a farm is sold.